audiolion/apistar-jwt/README.md

 ]
 ```

 `JWT_AUTHORIZATION_PREFIX` is the string that comes before the token in the Authorization header.
-Defaults to 'bearer' (Does not case sensitive)
+Defaults to 'bearer' (the header is not case sensitive)

 ```python
 from apistar_jwt.token import JWT